My Favorite Video Game Stocks To Buy

 A healthy and nice long-term technical uptrend.

 It is a household name on all continents, constantly innovating and releasing new products.
 The original Gameboy defined a whole generation and created an entirely new category.
 The Switch and Wii are loved and played by kids around the world.
-The combination of coming up with its own consoles as well as their own games is a strong success factor, ensuring that Nintendo always is one step ahead of its competition.
+The combination of coming up with its own consoles as well as its own games is a strong success factor, ensuring that Nintendo always is one step ahead of its competition.

 What makes Nintendo a buy?